owncloud/android-update-testing/README.md

 4. Check list of files
 5. Add a passcode to the app
 6. Install the newest version over the older (without reinstalling)
-7. Check the passcode, the list of files and the commit hash
+7. Verifies the passcode, the list of files, and the commit hash

 (open to add more checks)